ndurner/ndurner.github.io/_posts/2025-06-19-openai-codex-web.md

 The failure with the big task based on a fresh repo reinforce the [Prompting advice](https://platform.openai.com/docs/codex/overview#prompting-codex) to split larger tasks into smaller, focused steps.
 Questions on how-large-is-too-large and how to structure creation of entirely new projects remains a craft to be developed.

 ## Error messages
+... for reference:

-... for reference (when hitting the input limit with the OpenAI documentation):
+### When hitting the input limit with the OpenAI documentation

 >> root@b32752d36b69:/workspace# cd llm-chat-qt
 >> root@b32752d36b69:/workspace/llm-chat-qt# curl -L -s https://platform.openai.com/docs/api-reference/responses | head -n 20